29-Year-Old First Baseman – Free Agent

 Morrison has to be among the streakiest of players.
 He started cold last season, batting .149 with a .391 OPS through April 28 (19 games into the season).
 In his next 43 games, he scorched the ball to...

 Signed a one-year, $2.725 million deal with the Mariners in January 2015, avoiding arbitration.

-Morrison (wrist) will undergo his previously scheduled wrist surgery Tuesday, Marc Topkin of the Tampa Bay Times reports.
+Morrison (wrist) became a free agent Thursday, Marc Topkin of the Tampa Bay Times reports.

 To instantly reveal our fantasy analysis of every player – including Logan Morrison – simply subscribe now.